 Switching off at the wall and avoiding standby mode is an easy way to save on your power bill.
 By understanding which devices are vampire-load drainers and making an effort to switch, you could end up saving money and helping out the environment.

 Click Energy is a 100% online energy retailer, and we're committed to making electricity as simple as possible for our customers.
-As we're 100% online, we offer competitive plans, great pay-on-time discounts, and outstanding email and phone-based support.
+As we're 100% online, we offer competitive plans and outstanding support.
 Check out our great value energy plans or get a quick quote now.